Links on Android Authority may earn us a commission. Learn more.

 Initially, I was worried that the larger screen would make the device more difficult to hold, but the bezels on the side of the screen are the same size as before, with only the top and bottom bezels reduced.
 It’s still very easy to hold with one hand.
 I’m not totally sold on the flat edges from a usability perspective (there’s very little grip), but they certainly do look nicer.

-The 2021 iPad Mini now takes design cues from Apple's premium iPad Pro lineup.
+The iPad Mini (6th generation) now takes design cues from Apple's premium iPad Pro lineup.

 The screen itself is considerably larger than its predecessor.
 A jump from 7.9 inches to 8.3 inches doesn’t sound like much, but it’s actually significantly more real estate.
 Plus, the added space makes the display longer and more suited to streaming media consumption.
 You’ll still see black bars on the 14:9 display, which is somewhere between 4:3 and 16:9.